oroinc/documentation/crm/install_upgrade/installation_quick_start_dev/service/silent_install.rst

 	        --force
 	        --timeout=10000

 .. note:: Use *--sample-data=y* only for learning purposes, test deployments and pre-production deployments.
-In this mode, OroCommerce is populated with sample data that help you unlock all the features so that you can quickly test the system after re-configuration or customization.
+In this mode, OroCRM is populated with sample data that help you unlock all the features so that you can quickly test the system after re-configuration or customization.

 .. note:: The installation process terminates with the warning if the environment does not meet any of the system requirements.
 You can try launching installation again after you fix the reported issue(s).